The HEO Program

 The Tahltan Heavy Equipment Operator Training Program will address an industry problem, by combining equipment training in Tahltan Territory with on-the-job practical operating work experience and camp life experience.
 In addition to building capacity within the Tahltan community, the training program will integrate Tahltan regional and traditional knowledge on local projects while tapping into senior Tahltan operators.

-Building capacity and sustainability
+Building Capacity and Sustainability

 Current Tahltan heavy equipment operators are the foundation of the work that we will do developing new heavy equipment operators.
 Through our mentor team, we can provide one-on-one training situations on site, which increases the safety for everyone, and also provides cultural familiarity and support.